 Which sports are the riskiest and most expensive to insure?

 The nature of the injury has a significant effect on how likely it is to result in you needing to make an income protection claim.
-Injuries that heal more quickly or tend not to result in disability will generally not lead to income protection claims, while those that do not affect your ability to work are generally not claimable either
+Injuries that heal faster or tend not to result in disability will generally not lead to income protection claims, while those that do not affect your ability to work are generally not claimable either.

 The rate of injuries for sports in Australia